This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 [Your Partner Resettlement Agency]

-This Memorandum of Understanding (MOU) establishes a partnership between Every Campus a Refuge at [Your Institution] and [Your Partner Resettlement Agency].
-Together, ECAR and [Agency] enter into this Memorandum of Understanding to mutually promote an effective partnership in serving recently arrived refugees on [Your Institution]’s campus.
+This Memorandum of Understanding (MOU) establishes a partnership between Every Campus A Refuge at [Your Institution] and [Your Partner Resettlement Agency].
+Together, [Your Institution] and [Agency] enter into this Memorandum of Understanding to mutually promote an effective partnership in serving recently arrived refugees on [Your Institution]’s campus.

 The organizations agree to the following tasks for this MOU: